Off the Beaten Path: Magic Stores around Nagoya – Yagoto and Aratamabashi

 I’ve been sitting on these store profiles for a while, and I’ve finally gotten around to posting about them.
 Today I’m going to talk about Hobby Station Yagoto and Phase Aratamabashi in the Nagoya area.
 Both stores are located on outskirts of town, and if you were thinking of going there, I wanted to let you know what you’ll find at each location.

-Hobby Station Yagoto (possibly closed.
-Will confirm)
+Hobby Station Yagoto (closed)

 The design of this store was really quaint.
 From the outside, it looks like one of those arts and crafts places your mom or grandma would go to and pick up little porcelain angels or cats.
 I couldn’t believe it was a game store the first time I visited it either.
 The inside of the store was just as interesting as the outside.